-Belgium U21 v Scotland U21
+Scotland U21s hold leaders Belgium to 0-0 draw

 Post update

-Attempt blocked.
-Othmane Boussaid (Belgium U21) right footed shot from outside the box is blocked.
+Attempt missed.
+Hugo Siquet (Belgium U21) right footed shot from the right side of the box is close, but misses to the right.